HrAbdullah1/SCAS/README.md

 # SCAS

-The objective is to detetct and track Vehicle
+The objective is to detect and track objects